-Therapy Intake Forms Behavioral Health
+Therapy Intake Forms

 Intake forms: Counseling

 However, filling out counseling intake forms is not something people want to do.
-As a therapist, you want to achieve a balance that makes completing therapy intake forms as painless as possible.
+As a therapist, you want to achieve a balance that makes completing counseling intake forms as painless as possible.
 You need to ensure that the intake process is not aversive to the client while, at the same time, making sure you-and them-are receiving the necessary information.
-Here is what you need to know about therapy intake forms.
+Here is what you need to know about counseling intake forms.

 Although various therapy intake forms are completed during the intake process, there is usually one main document that is labeled the “intake form”.
 The counseling intake form provides you with the initial background on the client.
-Besides asking for basic demographic information, the therapy intake form may include past psychiatric treatment, medications, reasons for seeking therapy, and family history.
+Besides asking for basic demographic information, the counseling intake form may include past psychiatric treatment, medications, reasons for seeking therapy, and family history.

 Keep in mind that the therapy intake form will be tailored for the type of counseling you perform.
 For example, a counselor that sees mainly couples will likely include questions about relationships, whereas a child therapist would focus on issues pertinent to children.
-The therapy intake form acts as a first step for the areas that need to be addressed in treatment.
+The counseling intake form acts as a first step for the areas that need to be addressed in treatment.
 Additionally, a therapist often has a large caseload and it can be difficult to remember everyone’s background.
 An intake form is a valuable resource that a clinician can refer to as a base of information about a particular client.

 List of counseling intake forms needed in the private practice